keltia/fetiche-rs/docs/BUILD.md

 to get the latest version in the "stable" channel.
 To compile at least one of the optional components of fetiche, you may need to install the "nightly" version which is update every few days.
 See [rustup] for more details.

-After installing the toolchain, just verify you can access the main utilies like `rustc`, `cargo`, etc.:
+After installing the toolchain, just verify you can access the main utilities like `rustc`, `cargo`, etc.:
 ```text
 ❯ cargo version
 cargo 1.79.0 (ffa9cf99a 2024-06-03)